 I had mentioned in an earlier post that I save and save and save such that when it begins to rain, financially, I have somewhere to run for cover.
-I learnt to save quite a long time ago, thanks to a women’s day event that I attended way back that put that desire and wanting to save in my mind.
+I learnt to save quite a long time ago, thanks to a women’s day event that I attended way back that put that desire and needing to save in my mind.
 If I don’t save anything in a month, I feel as if I have failed so dismally.
 And I mean even R100.
 So, that seldom happens because I have managed to at least save that.

 I know there are a lot of people who say they don’t have anything to save but believe me, that’s just an excuse.
 Hear me out.
 If you are getting some money every month, then there is something to save.
 It may be little, but you can be able to save that first.
 And once you start, you will notice that you will actually be able to save more as you get excited about how your money is growing.
 Trust me, by then you wish you could save every cent that comes your way.
 When I opened my savings account, my first deposit was R300 and I would transfer R100 every month to that account because I thought I did not have much to save.
 By the time it was R3000 plus in my savings account, I started putting in any lump sum that came my way at any time.
-In no time, my savings were went into double digit.
+In no time, my savings went into double digits.
 Then there was no stopping.

 So here are a few ways you can save as well.